department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/supplemental-forms.md

 <div class="va-introtext">

-Find out if you’ll need to turn in any supplemental forms when you file your disability claim.
+Find out if you’ll need to turn in any additional forms when you file your disability claim.

 </div>

-### Do I need to turn in any supplemental forms?
+### Do I need to turn in any additional forms?

-In some cases, you may need to turn in one or more supplemental forms to support your disability claim.
+In some cases, you may need to turn in one or more additional forms to support your disability claim.

 <div class="va-table-overflow">
 <table class="va-table-explanatory">